How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 Qureco official site

-If you need this working before tomorrow, downloading it right here is the fastest path.
+If you need this working before tomorrow morning's call, downloading it now is the fastest path.
+The free tier is more than enough to confirm the workflow on one test recording.

 Why the Mac's built-in tools can't capture system audio